Violence in Mexico creates unfair, unwarranted ‘fear factor’ in RGV, community leader says - NewsBreak

 Earlier this month, Mexican dignitaries crossed north to Hidalgo, Texas, where they met at the Old Hidalgo Pumphouse Museum and World Birding Center, and picked up their binational conversations on bettering the region.

 They were in the process of planning future events with other sister border cities like Juarez and El Paso; and Laredo, Texas, and Nuevo Laredo, Mexico.
-But now those dates have not yet been set.
+But now those dates have not yet been set.2 South Texas border cities named ‘safest’ in America

 She says the bad rap is unfair, especially since Brownsville and McAllen are among the safest cities in the nation, according to various reports.